| Clinical Use|

 | Adverse Effects|

 Symptomatic side effects of elvitegravir appear to be few but may include diarrhea and rash.
 Laboratory abnormalities include elevations in hepatic transaminases.
-If used in combination with cobicistat or ritonavir, adverse effects owing to these agents are expected (see specific ARV profiles).
+Adverse effects owing to coadministred cobicistat or ritonavir are expected (see specific ARV profiles).

 It is important to assess patient motivation and discuss possible adverse effects and strategies for their management before treatment with elvitegravir is initiated.